altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- As soon as deletion is processed, await try/catch to see if deletion happened, and only remove from local pivs if that's the case.
 - Why new tag doesn't appear immediately on search? update list of tags after each tagging before updating lastNTags: without await, fire off call to getTags from queryPivs.
 Make update of lastNTags directly in getTags.
 - Performance of query: avoid double round trip for first draw of uploadedView.
 - Handle >= 400 errors with snackbar on tagService